anelhaman/golang-faq-app/README.md

 # Golang QA App

-`golang-qa-app` is a question-answering API built in Go.
+`golang-faq-app` is a question-answering API built in Go.
 It reads questions and answers from multiple CSV or Excel files and responds with the answer that most closely matches a given query.
 The application includes confidence scoring and timestamps in responses.

 ## Features